Berachain Staked ETH (BERAETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Berachain Staked ETH Historical Price

-According to the latest data gathered on Berachain Staked ETH live price page, the current price of Berachain Staked ETH is 1,872.61USD.
-The circulating supply of Berachain Staked ETH(BERAETH) is 29.37K BERAETH , giving it a market capitalization of $54.99M.
+According to the latest data gathered on Berachain Staked ETH live price page, the current price of Berachain Staked ETH is 1,965.54USD.
+The circulating supply of Berachain Staked ETH(BERAETH) is 27.46K BERAETH , giving it a market capitalization of $53.98M.

 The Berachain Staked ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BERAETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.